 Any Elected Official, Appointed Official, Employee or Volunteer, or member of the public, may submit a complaint of unethical conduct to the County Ethics Board by delivering to the County Attorney's Office a sworn complaint alleging facts which, if true, would constitute a violation of this Ordinance.
-The County Attorney's office will forward all such sworn complaints to the County Ethics Board for further proceedings.
-In the alternative, any individual may submit a confidential report of facts which, if true, would constitute a violation of this Ordinance to the County Attorney's Office who shall immediately forward the confidential report to the Internal Audit Contractor.
-Thereafter, the allegations shall be investigated by the County's Internal Audit Contractor.
-If the Internal Audit Contractor finds facts that constitute a violation of this Ordinance, the Internal Audit Contractor will prepare the sworn complaint and present its investigation to the County Ethics Board.
+The County Attorney's office will forward all such sworn complaints to the County's contract ethics official who will determine whether the complaint states a claim under this Ordinance.
+The County's contract ethics official shall refer all employment matters to the County's Human Resources Department.
+If the complaint fails to state a claim under this Ordinance, the complaining party shall be so informed and the complaint shall be dismissed, subject to a right of appeal to the County Ethics Board.
+If the complaint states a claim under this Ordinance, the County's ethics official shall investigate the allegations, prepare a report and recommendations and shall present the same to the County Ethics Board for further proceedings.
+The County Ethics Board shall conduct a public hearing prior to taking any of the actions described in Section 24(H) of this Ordinance.

 SECTION 24.
-COUNTY ETHICS BOARD (NEW).
+COUNTY ETHICS BOARD.

-- A. There shall be created a Santa Fe County Ethics Board that shall consist of five members who shall be appointed by the Board of Commissioners, with each Commissioner nominating one member residing in his/her Commission District.
-At least one citizen member shall be appointed; the citizen members shall not be affiliated with County government in any capacity, including, but not limited to, employment (including employment for which the salary is in any way funded by or through the County), appointment, election, or serving as a volunteer.
+A. There shall be created a Santa Fe County Ethics Board that shall consist of three members who shall be appointed by the Board of Commissioners.
+At least one citizen member shall be appointed; the citizen member shall not be affiliated with County government in any capacity, including, but not limited to, employment (including employment for which the salary is in any way funded by or through the County), appointment, election, or serving as a volunteer.
 The members of the County Ethics Board may not hold elected public office or office with any political party within the County.
-Each member shall serve a two year term, subject to reappointment thereafter. - B. The County Ethics Board shall elect its own chair and vice-chair.
-If any member of the County Ethics Board petitions the Ethics Board for a hearing and advice regarding his or her own conduct or the conduct of others, such member shall not be eligible to sit in such cases, and an alternate member shall be seated from that Commission District when the need arises. - C. The jurisdiction of the Ethics Board is limited to acting within the scope of matters covered by this Ordinance, but may periodically review and recommend amendments to this Ordinance. - D. Upon the sworn complaint of any person alleging facts which, if true, would constitute a violation of this Ordinance, or upon the filing of a complaint by the Internal Audit
+Each member shall serve a two year term, subject to reappointment thereafter.

+B. The County Ethics Board shall elect its own chair and vice-chair.
+If any member of the County Ethics Board petitions the Ethics Board for a hearing and advice regarding his or her own conduct or the conduct of others, such member shall not be eligible to sit in such cases, and an alternate member shall be seated when the need arises.

+C. The jurisdiction of the Ethics Board is limited to acting within the scope of matters covered by this Ordinance, but may periodically review and recommend amendments to this Ordinance.